Createdd/Writing/2020/articles/visualizeLayersCNN.md

     plt.show()
 ```

-This leads to the following visulaizations per layer:
+This leads to the 8*8 grid per layer:

 ![](../assets/visualizeLayersCNN_2020-10-24-15-54-42.png)

 The images are bigger and and can qickly spot what type you want to inspect in more detail.
+Especially in a jupyter notebook.
+One word of caution: If you render too many images with too much details in the grid, at some point, your notebook will crash.

+### Features with notebook display

-But let's say you want to display each image in full size image per image.
+Let's say you want to display each image in full size image per image.
 Then the following would be helpful:

 ```py
 for index in range(feature_maps.shape[-1]):